Skip to content

 Terminal window

-bricks search elements --type heading --limit 3 --json
+bricks search elements --has-query --query-post-type product --limit 3 --json

 {

-"page_id": 1460,
+"postId": 1460,

-"element_id": "abc123",
+"elementId": "abc123",

 "settings": {